emer/emergent/README.md

 This is the new home of the *emergent* neural network simulation software, developed primarily by the CCN lab at the University of Colorado Boulder.
 We have decided to completely reboot the entire enterprise from the ground up, with a much more open, general-purpose design and approach.

-See the [Wiki Rationale](https://github.com/emer/emergent/wiki/Rationale) and [History](https://github.com/emer/emergent/wiki/History) pages for a more detailed rationale for the new version of emergent, and a history of emergent (and its predecessors).
+See [Wiki Install](https://github.com/emer/emergent/wiki/Install) for installation instructions, and the [Wiki Rationale](https://github.com/emer/emergent/wiki/Rationale) and [History](https://github.com/emer/emergent/wiki/History) pages for a more detailed rationale for the new version of emergent, and a history of emergent (and its predecessors).

 # Current Status / News